Pogba, Fernandes and now Van de Beek: Where will Man Utd's new £40m signing play? | Goal.com

 Pogba, Fernandes and now Van de Beek: Where will Man Utd's new £40m signing play?

-It may have taken until the start of September, but Manchester United have finally secured their first senior signing of the summer.
+It may have taken until the start of September, but Manchester United are finally set to their first senior signing of the summer.

 The Red Devils have agreed a £40 million ($53m) deal with Ajax to sign midfielder Donny van de Beek, with the Netherlands international set to put pen to paper on a five-year contract at Old Trafford.